Double Shuffle (Canadian political episode): Political implications

 The immediate effect of the Double Shuffle was that the Cartier–Macdonald ministry was able to stay in power for the next three years, until defeated in the elections of 1861.

 The entire episode contributed to ongoing personal distrust between Brown and Macdonald, and to strong political animosity between the different parties.

 The episode also shook Brown's faith in parliamentary and responsible government.
 He considered that Head had improperly favoured Macdonald and Cartier, agreeing to accept the Double shuffle, while rejecting his request for a dissolution and election.

-More long term, both Brown and Macdonald found the perpetual partisanship of the Parliament fruitless and tiresome.
+As well, both Brown and Macdonald found the perpetual partisanship and instability of governments fruitless and tiresome.
 Wearied by it all, both considered retiring from politics.
-In 1864, after another Macdonald–Cartier government fell, Brown approached Macdonald with a proposal for constitutional reform: either turn the Province of Canada into a true federation, or try to achieve a federation of all of British North America.
-Macdonald, Cartier and Galt took him up on the offer.
-The four of them created the Great Coalition that led to Canadian Confederation.